jiandamonique/liminal/README.md

 ---

-## What it isn't

-Not a streak tracker.
-Not a subscription.
-Not connected to a server.
-Not analyzing your entries.
-Not sending notifications.
-Not storing anything outside your own browser.

----

 ## Built with

 Vanilla HTML, CSS, and JavaScript.
 One file.
 No frameworks, no dependencies, no build step.
 Runs anywhere you can open a browser.